ross-dev-bg/DodgeCat/README.md

 # DodgeCat
 A fun little game project that I work on when I'm bored, during my quest to become a less-shit programmer and learn a thing or two.

 Dodge the bullets and see how long your kitty can survive.
-Eat the mice and fish to trigger helpful effects, while earning progress towards regenerating your lost lives.

 Supports WASD, Arrow and Touch movement for mobile devices.
 ESC or Double Tap to Pause.